mjpritchard/test-decap-help/content/docs/interactive-computing/graphical-linux-desktop-access-using-nx.md

 ## Connecting

-  1. Enter your JASMIN username and your SSH passphrase (it is NOT recommended to save your passphrase in the connection file).
+  1. Enter your JASMIN username.
+You don't need to enter your passphrase, because you did this when you loaded the key into your SSH agent.
 Click OK.
   1. You may see a list of all the other desktop sessions currently in progress from other users.
 Ignore these and click "New desktop".
   2. Select "Create a new virtual desktop", then click "Create"
   3. **Note the instructions for how to reach the NX menu once in the session, and select screen settings from the list of icons: Recommended setting is "Fit to window" (leftmost icon)**